Translational Science and Therapeutics Division, Fred Hutch

 Director, Cellular Therapy and Transplantation for Pediatric Leukemia

 Dr. Marie Bleakley is a pediatric hematologist-oncologist who specializes in hematopoietic (blood-forming) stem cell transplantation and T cell immunotherapy for patients with leukemia and other blood cancers.
 Her research goal is to develop novel therapies that can optimize the cancer-fighting power of immune T cells while reducing a potentially dangerous side effect known as graft-vs.-host disease, or GVHD.
 Dr. Bleakley and her team have already pioneered one novel transplantation approach that selectively removes donor T cells that might cause GVHD.
 They are also genetically engineering T cell therapies that target unique markers to kill a patient’s cancer cells even more effectively.

 Seattle Children's Hospital

-Fellowship, Pediatric Hematology-Oncology, Fred Hutchinson Cancer Research Center and Seattle Children’s Hospital, 2002-2005
+Fellowship, Pediatric Hematology-Oncology, Fred Hutchinson Cancer Center and Seattle Children’s Hospital, 2002-2005

 Dr. Bleakley specializes in hematopoietic stem cell transplantation (HCT) and T cell immunotherapy for the treatment of leukemia relapse in children.
 She is developing ways to optimize the use of T cells in transplantation for patients with leukemia and other blood cancers and in targeted T-cell therapies for patients with a variety of cancer diagnoses.